<- Madeen Blog

 Wells Fargo lists Cellular Telephone Protection as an Autograph Card benefit when the monthly cell phone bill is paid with an eligible Wells Fargo Consumer Credit Card.
 Its disclosure describes coverage against damage or theft, subject to a deductible, claim limits, and exclusions.
 It also says coverage begins after the first qualifying billing payment and remains in effect when you continue charging the total monthly bill to the eligible card.

 That can make a 3X card more attractive than a 5% card for some households.
-For example, if the reward difference on your monthly phone bill is only a few dollars per year, protection against a damaged or stolen phone may matter more than the extra cash back.
+For example, if the reward difference on your monthly phone bill is only a few dollars per year, protection against a damaged or stolen phone may matter more than the extra Cash Back.
 If you already have carrier insurance or do not value the protection, the reward rate may matter more.

 When should you use a flat-rate card for a phone bill?